windmill-labs/windmilldocs/blog/2023-12-22-query-grcp-service/index.md

 ### Statically defined gRPC services

-If the `.proto` are not compiled by the service owner and you want to use another language than typescript (if if you're using javascript but don't want dynamic loading), you will have no other choice than to compile the `.proto` yourself.
+If the `.proto` are not compiled by the service owner and you want to use another language than typescript (if if you're using JavaScript but don't want dynamic loading), you will have no other choice than to compile the `.proto` yourself.
 And then, to use the compiled service definition in Windmill, the easiest is to publish the files to a private package registry.

 For Python for example, you can compile the `.proto` with: